Apple iPhone 5 Simulator — Viewport, Resolution & CSS Specs

 - Height: 568 px

-Test on Apple iPhone 5 Instantly
+Test on Apple iPhone 5 Now

 Pixel Density (Device Pixel Ratio)